What to Eat in Florence

 Schiacciata sandwiches come with various stuffings, including prosciutto, Tuscan salami, cooked ham, mortadella, ricotta, mozzarella, pecorino, grilled zucchini, porchetta, pecorino...).

-You'll find schiacciata places selling schiacciata sandwiches on every corner of the city.
+You'll find places selling schiacciata sandwiches on every corner of the city, but not all of them are good.

-We recommend 'I' Girone De' Ghiotti' (Via de Cimatori, 23R) at the best schiacciata sandwiches in the city.
-This cute place offers a wide choice sandwich fillings (you can always make your own if you don't like those on the menu) at affordable prices.
+We can recommend 'I' Girone De' Ghiotti' (Via de Cimatori, 23R) as one of the best schiacciata sandwiches in the city.
+This cute place, not far from Piazza della Signoria), offers a wide choice sandwich fillings (you can always make your own if you don't like those on the menu) at affordable prices.
 The sandwiches are crunchy and richly stuffed and so delicious, that you'll be back for sure.

 Bistecca alla fiorentina